Role of Christianity in civilization: From early persecution to state religion

-The early followers of Jesus, including Saints Paul and Peter carried this new theology concerning Jesus and its ethic throughout the Roman Empire and beyond, sowing the seeds for the development of the Catholic Church, of which Saint Peter is considered the first Pope.
+The early followers of Jesus, including Paul and Peter, carried their new theology concerning Jesus and its ethic throughout the Roman Empire and beyond, sowing the seeds for the development of the Catholic Church, of which Saint Peter is considered the first Pope.
 Christians sometimes faced persecution during these early centuries, particularly for their refusal to join in worshiping the emperors.
 Nevertheless, carried through the synagogues, merchants and missionaries across the known world, Christianity quickly grew in size and influence.
 Its unique appeal was partly the result of its values and ethics.

 The Bible has had a profound influence on Western civilization and on cultures around the globe; it has contributed to the formation of Western law, art, texts, and education.
 With a literary tradition spanning two millennia, the Bible is one of the most influential works ever written.
 From practices of personal hygiene to philosophy and ethics, the Bible has directly and indirectly influenced politics and law, war and peace, sexual morals, marriage and family life, toilet etiquette, letters and learning, the arts, economics, social justice, medical care and more.